Back to the US: How new rules for British visitors will work after travel ban lifts

 Do I need a test?

-Yes, if you are arriving by air; for land arrivals it is not yet clear whether a test is necessary.
+Yes, if you are arriving by air; for land arrivals a test is not necessary.

+Airline passengers must take a Covid test no more than three days before travel.
+A cheap and rapid antigen (lateral flow) test is acceptable.

 The US offers more flexibility than most countries over the timing of the pre-departure test.
 The CDC says: “The three-day period is the three days before the flight’s departure.